 The appropriate insulin load will vary from person to person.
 A small woman aiming for weight loss using a lower protein ketogenic approach might have an insulin load as low as 40g per day while a larger man looking who is active and looking to build muscle might have an insulin load as high as 300g per day.

 A higher insulin load diet would allow more plant-based foods, less fat and potentially a higher nutrient density (e.g. 40 to 50% of insulinogenic calories).
-The first priority will be to reduce the insulin load of your diet to the point where you can normalise your blood glucose levels and reduced insulin (e.g. 20 to 30% of insulinogenic calories).
+The first priority will be to reduce the insulin load of your diet to the point where you can normalise your blood glucose levels and reduce insulin (e.g. 20 to 30% of insulinogenic calories).

 The best idea is to start tracking where you’re currently at and look to reduce your daily insulin load until you achieve excellent blood glucose levels (i.e. average less than 5.6 mmol/L or 100 mg/dL).
 Once you normalise your blood glucose levels you could keep winding it down further until you achieve your desired level of ketones.
-As your body heals and you start to reduce the amount of fat around your organs you may be able to tolerate a higher insulin load diet and more nutrient-dense diet in time.
+As your body heals and you start to reduce the amount of fat around your organs you may be able to tolerate a higher insulin load diet and a more nutrient-dense diet in time.

 a little more on the insulin load theory